 4. You Will Have to Do Extensive Meal Prep

 Groundhogs eat a variety of plants, including those in people’s gardens.
 But they can also eat larvae, other insects, and snails.

 Groundhogs won’t thrive in a small cage.
 In addition, they must hibernate during winter, so you will need to build a special “hibernation” cage for your pet.
-This cage should be at least four feet by eight feet and made of wire mesh.
+This cage should be at least 4 feet by 8 feet and made of wire mesh.
 You will also need to include a large nest box with hay, a sandbox for digging, and fresh branches for chewing and sharpening your groundhog’s teeth.

 1. Groundhogs Can Climb Trees to Escape Predators